irajs/DASH-IF-IOP/90-Security.inc.md

 ## DASH-IF interoperable license request model ## {#CPS-lr-model}

-The interactions involved in acquiring licenses and content keys in DRM workflows have historically been proprietary, requiring a DASH client to be customized in order to achieve compatibility with specific DRM systems or license server implementations.
-DASH-IF defines here an interoperable model to encourage the creation of solutions that do not require custom code in the DASH client in order to play back encrypted content.
+The interactions involved in acquiring licenses and content keys in DRM workflows have historically been proprietary, requiring a DASH client to be customized in order to achieve compatibility with specific [=DRM systems=] or license server implementations.
+This chapter defines an interoperable model to encourage the creation of solutions that do not require custom code in the DASH client in order to play back encrypted content.
 Use of this model is optional but recommended.

 Any conformance statements in this chapter apply to clients and services that opt in to using this model (e.g. a "SHALL" statement means "SHALL, if using this model," and has no effect on implementations that choose to use proprietary mechanisms for license acquisition).
 The authorization service and license server are considered part of the DASH service.

 In performing license acquisition, an interoperable DASH client needs to:

 1. Be able to prove that the user has the right to use the requested content keys.
-1. Handle errors in a DRM system and license server agnostic manner.
+1. Handle errors in a manner agnostic to the specific [=DRM system=] and license server being used.

 This license request model defines a mechanism for achieving both goals.
 This results in the following interoperability benefits:

 * DASH clients can execute DRM workflows without project-specific customization.
-* Custom integration with license servers is limited to backend business logic.
+* Custom code specific to a license server implementation is limited to backend business logic.

-These benefits increase in value with the size of the solution, as they reduce the development cost required to offer DRM enabled playback on a wide range of client platforms.
+These benefits increase in value with the size of the solution, as they reduce the development cost required to offer playback of encrypted content on a wide range of DRM-capable client platforms using different [=DRM systems=], with licenses potentially served by different license server implementations.

 ### Proof of authorization ### {#CPS-lr-model-authz}

-An authorization token is a [[!jwt|JSON Web Token]] used to prove to a license server that the caller has the right to use one or more content keys under certain conditions.
-Attaching proof of authorization to a license request is optional, allowing for architectures where a "license proxy" performs authorization checks transparently to the DASH client.
+An <dfn>authorization token</dfn> is a [[!jwt|JSON Web Token]] used to prove to a license server that the caller has the right to use one or more content keys under certain conditions.
+Attaching this proof of authorization to a license request is optional, allowing for architectures where a "license proxy" performs authorization checks transparently to the DASH client.

-The structure of the authorization token is defined by the license server vendor, as the token needs to express vendor-specific license server business logic parameters that cannot be generalized.
-Despite that, note that [[!jwt]] and [[!rfc7515]] specify mandatory fields and processing requirements which must be implemented by authorization token issuers and processors.
+The structure of the [=authorization token=] is defined by the license server implementation, as the [=authorization token=] needs to express implementation-specific license server business logic parameters that cannot be generalized.
+Note that the [[!jwt]] and [[!rfc7515]] specifications defining the token data structure specify mandatory fields and processing requirements that must be implemented by [=authorization token=] issuers and processors.

+An [=authorization token=] is divided into a header and body, though the distinction between the two is effectively irrelevant and merely an artifact of the [[!jwt|JWT specification]] that defines where some general purpose fields are located.

 <div class="example">
-JWT headers, specifying digital signature algorithm and expiration time:
+JWT headers, specifying digital signature algorithm and expiration time (general purpose fields):

 <xmp highlight="json">
 {